Overview

 Determine the billing intervals

 Choose how frequently customers are billed; One-time, weekly, monthly, quarterly, annually, or custom intervals aligned with consumption patterns.
-You can choose more than one billing intervals.
+You can choose more than one billing interval.
+We have two billing timing option:

 - Customers are invoiced at the end of the billing period, based on their actual usage or outcomes delivered.
 This approach is ideal for unpredictable or variable usage (e.g. API calls, data processed, server uptime), accumulating usage resources (usage that builds up over time. e.g. email sends, AI messages) and outcome-based models (e.g. qualified leads generated, revenue share)